 Keaton was born Michael John Douglas on September 5, 1951 in Coraopolis, Pennsylvannia, to Leona Elizabeth (Loftus), a homemaker, and George A. Douglas, a civil engineer and surveyor.
 He is of Irish, as well as English, Scottish, and German, descent.
 Michael studied speech for two years at Kent State, before dropping out and moving to Pittsburgh.
 An unsuccessful attempt at stand-up comedy led Keaton to working as a TV cameraman in a cable station, and he came to realize he wanted to work in front of the cameras.
 Keaton first appeared on TV in several episodes of "Mister Rogers' Neighborhood".

 He left Pittsburgh and moved to Los Angeles to begin auditioning for TV.
 He began cropping up in popular TV shows including "Maude" and "The Mary Tyler Moore Hour".
 Around this time, Keaton decided to use an alternative surname to remove confusion with better-known actor Michael Douglas.
 After reading an article on actress Diane Keaton, he decided that Michael Keaton sounded good.
 His next break was scoring a co-starring role alongside Jim Belushi in the short-lived comedy series "Working Stiffs", which showcased his comedic talent and led to his co-starring role in "Night Shift".
-Keaton next scored the lead in the comedy hits "Mr. Mom", "Johnny Dangerously" , "Gung Ho" and the Tim Burton horror-comedy "Beetlejuice".
+Keaton next scored the lead in the comedy hits "Mr. Mom", "Johnny Dangerously" , "Gung Ho", the Tim Burton horror-comedy "Beetlejuice", and "The Dream Team".

 Name: Michael Keaton